nhsconnect/integration-adaptors/mhs/README.md

 For information targeted at developers making use of the MHS Adaptor, please refer to [MHS Adaptor developer notes](mhs-adaptor-dev-notes.md).
 This includes information on how to [test-drive the MHS Adaptor on a local development machine](running-mhs-adaptor-locally.md).

-## Note on Certificate Validation

-**WARNING: Due to the limitations of NHS Digital OpenTest configuration, verification of the server certificate received when making a connection to the spine MHS is currently DISABLED (see the [OutboundTransmission](./outbound/outbound/transmission/outbound_transmission.py) class'
-`make_request` method).
-This MHS should not be used in a production environment unless this certificate verification is re-enabled.**

-As at 17 October 2019, a change is pending to the OpenTest environment which will enable service certificate verification.